 ____________________

-To require the Mayor to create an easily accessible notice website that describes the various District wage and hour and anti-discrimination laws and to require that the Mayor to launch a public education campaign to raise awareness and educate the public about the rights of tipped workers; mandates that business owners or operators who employ tipped workers attend, at least once annually, as sexual harassment training and training on the requirements under the District’s wage theft law, as well as indicates that managers who are employed by an employer who employs tipped workers attend either an in-person or web-based training, at least once annually, on sexual harassment and the requirements of the District’s wage theft law, further dictates that employers of tipped workers provide employees with the opportunity to attend sexual harassment training or training on the requirements of the District’s wage theft law, and requires employers to certify to DOES and the Office of Human Rights that such training requirements have been met; repeals Initiative 77 – Minimum Wage Amendment Act of 2018; dictates that employers who employ tipped workers must provide their employees with the employees tip out sheet each pay period, must use a third-party to do payroll for the employer and mandates the third-party to report certain wage data, including the employer’s tip out policy, to DOES on a quarterly basis; indicates that the tip portal operated by the Mayor should be user-friendly to enable an employee to report easily to the DOES Director an alleged theft violation and that the tip portal must accept electronic spreadsheets with wage information instead of requiring manual entry of such data; and creates the Tipped Workers Coordinating Council.
+To require the Mayor to repeal Initiative 77 – Minimum Wage Amendment Act of 2018; to create an easily accessible notice website that describes the various District wage and hour and anti-discrimination laws; to require that the Mayor to launch a public education campaign to raise awareness and educate the public about the rights of tipped workers; to mandate that the Mayor create and staff a tip violation line to receive complaints specifically related to the wage laws in the District; to require the Office of Human Rights to provide a sexual harassment training course for employees of businesses that employ tipped workers or to allow OHR to certify a list of providers who may provide such training; mandates that business owners or operators who employ tipped workers attend, at least once annually, training on the requirements under the District’s wage theft law, as well as indicates that managers who are employed by an employer who employs tipped workers attend an in-person training, at least once annually, on the requirements of the District’s wage theft law, further dictates that employers of tipped workers provide employees with the opportunity to attend training on the requirements of the District’s wage theft law, and requires employers to certify to DOES that such training requirements have been met; dictates that employers who employ tipped workers must provide their employees with the employees tip out sheet each pay period, must use a third-party to do payroll for the employer and mandates the third-party to report certain wage data, including the employer’s tip out policy, to DOES on a quarterly basis; indicates that the tip portal operated by the Mayor should be user-friendly to enable an employee to report easily to the DOES Director an alleged theft violation and that the tip portal must accept electronic spreadsheets with wage information instead of requiring manual entry of such data; and creates the Tipped Workers Coordinating Council.

 BE IT ENACTED BY THE COUNCIL OF THE DISTRICT OF COLUMBIA, That this act may be cited as the “Tipped Wage Workers Fairness Amendment Act of 2018”.